apideck-libraries/vault-js/README.md

 ### Script

-If you don't want to set up a build environment, you can get vault-js from a CDN like unpkg.com and it will be globally available through the `window.ApideckVault` object.
+If you don't want to set up a build environment, you can get `@apideck/vault-js` from a CDN like unpkg.com and it will be globally available through the `window.ApideckVault` object.

 ```html
 <script src="https://unpkg.com/@apideck/vault-js"></script>